jkarow/digital-native/README.md

 # Digital Native

-An experimental set of primaries aiming for the ideal oxymoron of camera-agnostic camera native.
+An experimental set of primaries aiming for the ideal oxymoron of a camera-agnostic camera native space.

 Each primary is chosen from a dataset consisting of extrapolated virtual primaries from cameras with known matrices.

 ![](https://user-images.githubusercontent.com/66244111/277140183-9dae451c-0de9-46c7-b88e-b6be8da7a542.png)

+This is very much brute-force.
+There's no rotational scaling or correction.

 ## Matrices